How does the Amex Gold (and Platinum) ‘The Hotel Collection’ $100 credit benefit work?

 - you will receive a room upgrade if available

-‘If available’ can mean anything, of course, so I wouldn’t necessarily put any value on this benefit UNLESS the room is good value anyway.
+‘If available’ can mean anything, of course, so I wouldn’t necessarily put any value on these last two benefits UNLESS the room is good value anyway.

 Do the rates offer good value?